retrixe/Area51/README.md

 ```

 ### Coding standards.
-- Everything can be coded in ES6/ES2015, ES7/ES2016 and ES2017, as well as ESNext (inclding stage-0).
+- Everything can be coded in ES6/ES2015, ES7/ES2016 and ES2017, as well as ESNext (including stage-0).
 - Please lint your code with ESLint and type check it with Flow.
 ESLint follows the airbnb coding standard.
 - Write tests for code you push (well, there aren't any tests right now, so let's encourage them :P)